BRIEF-Marathon Gold announces $15 mln bought deal offering of common shares and flow-through shares

 * Marathon Gold announces $15 million bought deal offering of common shares and flow-through shares

-* Marathon Gold -agreement with RBC capital markets as per which syndicate of underwriters led by RBC to buy co's flow-through common shares, common shares

-* Marathon Gold - RBC led underwriters to buy, on a bought-deal basis, 8 million flow-through common shares of co at a price of $1.25 per flow-through share
+* Says underwriters to purchase 8 million flow-through common shares of company at price of $1.25 per flow-through share

-* RBC led underwriters to buy, on a bought-deal basis, 4.85 million common shares of co at a price of $1.03 per common share

 * TV Azteca announces advance payment of U.S.$60 million of its U.S.$300 million senior notes due in 2018